Ast3risk-ops/website/content/Blog/atproto-is-a-lie/index.md

 However, PBLLCs in Delaware (where Bluesky is incorporated) are not subject to any special requirements compared to standard LLCs.
 Bluesky is also not a certified [B Corporation](https://www.bcorporation.net/en-us/standards/) (though this wouldn't mean too much anyway because bribery works wonders) and does not even publish <abbr title="A report PBCs should publish about how they help their stakeholders.">benefit reports</abbr>.
 Therefore, the PBLLC moniker means absolutely nothing and is a complete marketing ploy to get you to think they care about their users.
 In contrast, Mastodon is a registered nonprofit in the U.S. (but had its nonprofit status [revoked in Germany](https://blog.joinmastodon.org/2024/04/mastodon-forms-new-u.s.-non-profit/) for unknown reasons), and the <abbr title="ATProto username system">DID</abbr> and ActivityPub protocols were made by the nonprofit W3C.

 Bluesky has every incentive to make fat stacks of cash off of the whole network they spawned.
 Their Firehose is a centralized infinite stream of pure content that they could sell to AI companies (though right now they can just take it for free).
-Their AppView is a prime spot for ads and other bad changes.
+Their web client is a prime spot for ads and other bad changes.
 Their userbase on their PDSes is a prime resource they could monetize.
 Their PDS implementation is the most used PDS software and hardcodes their AppView already.

 ![The Postal Dude doing a middle finger with the caption "FUCK YOU"](posts/bluesky/postaldude.png "Bluesky to every single user.")

 Their Terms Of Service and Privacy Policy are extremely malleable.
-DMs are still not on ATProto, locking people into Bluesky's AppView for them (they can also be, you know, *read by anyone at Bluesky*).
+DMs are still not on ATProto, locking people into Bluesky's web client for them (they can also be, you know, *read by anyone at Bluesky*).
 Every Silicon Valley startup has had to face the difficult task of monetizing or risking bankruptcy.

 The question is not if, but when.